bxparks/clocks/OledClock/README.md

 # OledClock

-This is a USB-powered clock that supports at least 4 timezones using the AceTime library.
-It contains:
+This is spartan digital clock that supports multiple time zones using the AceTime library.
+It is intentinoally kept basic so that it can be used for testing purposes.
+I use it to test both software (e.g. AceTime, AceButton libraries), and hardware configurations (Pro Micro, D1 Mini, etc).

+Originally, this program supported only the SSD1306 OLED display, but was extended to support a PCD8544 LCD display while creating the `WorldClockLcd` program.
+Substantial parts of the `WorldClockLcd` code have been backported into this program for flexibility and consistency.

+The hardware is assumed to have something like the following

-* (1) MCU (e.g Nano, Pro Micro, ESP8266, or ESP32)
+* (1) an Arduino MCU (e.g Nano, Pro Micro, ESP8266, or ESP32)
+* digital display, one of the following:
-* (1) SSD1306 OLED display on I2C
+    * (1) 128x64 SSD1306 OLED display (I2C)
+    * (1) 84x48 PCD8544 LCD display (SPI)
 * (1) DS3231 RTC chip on I2C
+* (2) buttons, with 2 configuration choices:
-* (2) buttons on GPIO pins
+    * using 2 GPIO digital pins (using `ButtonConfig`)
+    * using 1 analog pin through a resister ladder (using `LadderButtonConfig`)

+The TimeZone can be selected by the user using the buttons.
+The menu of TimeZone choices is defined at compile-time, and is limited only by the available memory of the microcontroller.

 ## Schematic

+### OLED Display on I2C

-Here is the rough schematic of this example:
+Here is the rough schematic of a configuration using OLED display on I2C:
 ```
             5V or 3V3
               / \